 (Scroll down to see documents.
-Also see our Roundup Trial Tracker for detailed updates.)
+See our Roundup Trial Tracker for detailed updates.)

-Bayer announced that it will pay $10.1 billion to $10.9 billion total to resolve roughly 75 percent of the claims by an estimated 125,000 people who allege exposure to Monsanto’s weed killers caused them to develop non-Hodgkin lymphoma.
+According to Bayer’s June 2020 announcement, the company was to pay $10.1 billion to $10.9 billion total to resolve roughly 75 percent of the claims by an estimated 125,000 people who allege exposure to Monsanto’s weed killers caused them to develop NHL.
 The deal includes plaintiffs who have retained attorneys with the intent to sue but whose cases have not yet been filed, Bayer said.
-Within that total, a payment of $8.8 billion to $9.6 billion will resolve the current litigation and $1.25 billion is being set aside to support potential future litigation, the company said.
+A payment of $8.8 billion to $9.6 billion was earmarked to resolve the current litigation.

 Click here for additional documents pertaining to combined MDL cases

 Thousands of plaintiffs have made similar claims against Monsanto in state courts.